steversig/wiser-heating-skill/test/behave/README.md

 * Default caching time is 300 seconds (5 minutes)
 * The caching server will absord the patching commands if **passPatch = False** and pass them on if **passPatch = True**
-* The **heathub = "http://x.x.x.x"** setting is the address of the real Heat Hub
+* The **heathub = "http://x.x.x.x"** is the address of the real Heat Hub

 	./server4.py

 ## ToDo

-Produce an offline version if you don't have a Heat Hub handy
+Produce an offline version if you don't have a Heat Hub handy for testing